Shiyinq/quest-by-system/client/web/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Contributing
+- You can open issues to report bugs or request features.
+- You can fix bugs and add features on your own.
+  1. Fork this repository
+  2. Create a feature branch `git checkout -b new-feature`
+  3. Commit your changes `git commit -m 'Add new feature'`
+  4. Push to the branch `git push origin new-feature`
+  5. Create a Pull Request